Intense Pulsed Light (IPL) Treatment in Sydney

 Are There Any Side Effects?

-Does IPL Therapy Hurt?
+Does IPL Hurt?

 How Long Should I Wait Between IPL Sessions?